ClearingHouse/ClearingHouse/README.md

   escrow, and there must be a settlement date.
 Otherwise, one could see a price drop coming, and ‘fight’ to hide the funds that were going to be deducted.

-* feed fees
+Feed fees are deducted from the final settlement amount.

 ### Dividend

-A dividend payment is a payment of some quantity of XCP to every holder of a given asset in proportion to the size of their holdings.
+A dividend payment is a payment of some quantity of any Counterparty asset (including BTC) to every holder of a an asset (except BTC or XCP) in proportion to the size of their holdings.
 Dividend‐yielding assets may be either divisible or indivisible.
 A dividend payment to any asset may originate from any address.
+The asset for dividend payments and the assets whose holders receive the payments may be the same.
+Bitcoin dividend payments do not employ the Counterparty protocol and so are larger and more expensive (in fees) than all other dividend payments.

 ### Burn